PyO3/pyo3/guide/src/async-await.md

     await asyncio.sleep(1)
 ```

-Async functions in python are simply functions that return a `coroutine` object.
+**Async functions in Python are simply functions that return a `coroutine` object**.
 For our purposes,
 we really don't need to know much about these `coroutine` objects.
 The key factor here is that calling
 an `async` function is _just like calling a regular function_, the only difference is that we have
 to do something special with the object that it returns.